<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>With the right balance of rules and room for their own ideas, kids deliver results.</p>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/service/design-thinking-with-kids/">Design Thinking With Kids: Playfulness And Structure Open Up Minds And Hearts</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/service/design-thinking-with-kids/">Design Thinking with Kids: What Happens When You Give Structure to Playfulness</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></description>